grassie10/flappyBird/fp/PROPOSAL.md

 9. If the bird passes through one pipe, then the player gains one point.
 10. Coins may be randomly placed in the center of some pipes' gaps such that if the bird touches the coin, then the coin disappears and the player gains an extra point.
-11. After the game is over, the player can press enter to replay.
+11. After the game is over, the player can press space to replay.
 12. The game will keep track of the high score, and display it after a round ends.

 ## Open questions